Elderly man charged with bludgeoning puppies to death - The Scoop

 “Public outcry and media attention have forced the authorities to act and we applaud them for taking this step.
 We hope the courts will send a strong and deterrent message that this kind of behaviour is unacceptable.”

-The two dogs who are the puppies’ mothers have been taken in by foster families, but CAS said they are still looking for permanent homes for the dogs.
+The puppies’ mothers have been taken in by foster families, but CAS said they are still looking for permanent homes for the two dogs.

 “They were found wailing and crying at the scene of the crime, searching for their kids.
 One dog was rescued by a neighbour while another is being fostered by a CAS volunteer,” Ada said.
 “They are very friendly and not feral so we suspect they are abandoned pets.”